oauth-wg/oauth-step-up-authn-challenge/main.md

 Figure: Authentication Requirements Challenge indicating `max_age` {#age-challenge}

+The auth-params `max_age` and `acr_values` MAY both occur in the same challenge if the resource server needs to express requirements both about recency and authentication levels.
 If the resource server determines that the request is also lacking the scopes required by the requested resource, it MAY include the `scope` attribute with the scope necessary to access the protected resource, as described in section 3.1 of [@!RFC6750].

 # Authorization Request